 There are three options provided in SAP IBP to perform planning simulations: simulate, version, and scenario.
 This blog post has given you more insight into how the simulate functionality is used to make adjustments in the Excel planning view, execute planning operators, and analyze the results in a simulation environment.

-Editor’s note: This post has been adapted from a section of the book Sales and Operations Planning with SAP IBP by Raghav Jandhyala, Jeroen Kusters, Pramod Mane, and Amit Sinha.
+Editor’s note: This post has been adapted from a section of the book Sales and Operations Planning with SAP IBP by Sagar Deolalikar, Raghav Jandhyala, Pramod Mane, and Amit Sinha.